-- 1. Participation in the USS pension scheme is an important benefit for many members of staff.
-The future of the scheme its ability to meet the needs of current and prospective generations of academics is the subject of a national dispute between Universities UK (UUK) and the University and College Union (UCU).
-The issues are complex and important.
-All would like to see change; the differences concern when and how.
-A comprehensive resource for all members of the community is available here. - 2.
-The UCU has announced industrial action in the form a series of strikes and "action short of strikes" (ASOS) across the sector, including at Durham.
-This will disrupt teaching and learning. - 3.
+- 1. Following national votes in favour of industrial action regarding proposed changes to the Universities Superannuation Scheme (USS) pension scheme and a separate ballot related to pay and wider issues, the Universities and Colleges union (UCU) has announced industrial action in the form a series of strikes and "action short of strikes" (ASOS) across the sector, including at Durham.
+This may disrupt teaching and learning. - 2.
 Students have a reasonable expectation that the University will enable them to progress in their studies and complete their awards.
-This policy's objective is to find a pragmatic means to enable students to fulfil the learning opportunities and outcomes specified by their programmes of study.
+This policy's objective is to find a pragmatic means to enable students to fulfil the learning outcomes specified by their programmes of study.